 Stage 2 Support

-The objective of the Support Programme is to advance IWRM as a means toboost sustainable development, as seen through progress towards SDG 6.5, other SDG 6 targets, and water-related goals.
-In this sense, the output of Stage 2 is typically an IWRM Action Plan, which should complement the existing IWRM framework, be aligned with broader development priorities, the SDG landscape, and the climate agenda.
-These IWRM Action Plans should be developed through a multi-stakeholder and multi-sectoral gender-sensitive approach.
+The objective of the Support Programme is to advance IWRM as a means to boost sustainable development, as seen through progress towards SDG 6.5, other SDG 6 targets, and water-related goals.
+The primary outcome of Stage 2 is the development of an IWRM Action Plan, which should complement existing IWRM frameworks, align with national development priorities, the SDG landscape, and climate objectives, and be formulated through an inclusive, multi-stakeholder, and gender-sensitive approach.

 The SDG 6 IWRM Support Programme offers limited financial and technical support to interested countries.
-The information here [ English, Français, Español] provide you with more details on how the Support Programme can assist countries in Stage 2.
+The information below provides you with more details on how the Support Programme can assist countries in Stage 2.

-The Acceleration Package provides step-by-step guidance and tools on how governments and interested stakeholders in the Stage 2 process can engage in an action planning process for IWRM, from design to implementation.
+The IWRM Action Planning Framework provides step-by-step guidance and tools on how governments and interested stakeholders in the Stage 2 process can engage in an action planning process for IWRM, from design to implementation.
+Please find the links to the Framework in your preferred language below.

 SDG 6.5.1 IWRM Action Planning Course